-Understanding skills to upskill your team
+Understanding skills to upskill your procurement team

 This pharmaceutical business has a reputation for innovation.
 The Supply Chain and

-The CPO inherited a Procurement function that was largely focused on sourcing and transactional activity.
+The CPO inherited a Procurement team that was largely focused on sourcing and transactional activity.
 According to most measures, the function was performing well; however, the business itself was demanding more from suppliers and more from Procurement.

 The CPO saw an opportunity to support larger, more complex change initiatives and build stronger relationships with suppliers.
 These were new activities that would be recommended as part of a broader blueprint for a future operating model for the function.
 As a result, some roles were likely to disappear to automation and service providers, but other roles would be created.